allinurl/goaccess/README.md

 2. `--restore`.
 If new data is passed (piped or through a log file), it will append it to the original dataset.

+The `--http-method` and `--http-protocol` settings must match those used to create the database because they determine how request keys are grouped.

 ##### NOTES #####

 GoAccess keeps track of inodes of all the files processed (assuming files will